kerryguard/mommafinds/_posts/2019-06-14-books-for-toddlers.md

 I can't take credit for this one.
 My husband found Ember City as a graphic novel and started reading it to them at 2.
 He'd point to each square, say what the characters were saying, giving each character a voice, then narrate through the pictures.

-That same summer, my son came across a yellow piece of paper from the fridge and started calling in the instructions.
+That same summer, my son came across a yellow piece of paper from the fridge and started calling it the instructions.
 Then him and his twin sister would run around the house pretending to find the way out... just like in the book.

 Ever since they've been taring through a whole host of Graphic Novels.
 Here's our short list: